 - Tokenization : offer returning shoppers a faster checkout experience by saving their card details, or implement subscription payments.

-This documentation reflects the latest version of the plugin.
+This documentation reflects the latest version of the cartridge.
 You can find the latest version on GitHub.
-Our plugin supports the following:

 - Keep track of the custom code added to your integration.